adriangeerre/SyFi/SyFi.wiki.md

 When calculating the proportion of marker sequence haplotypes in the bacterial genome, a threshold is implemented to avoid unrealistic marker sequence copy numbers that may derive from biological contamination or technical errors.
 E.g. contaminating reads or PCR errors may lead to the construction of a haplotype that isn't not part of the bacterial genome; a biological or technical artifact.
 Due to the rarity of these errors among the marker sequence reads, the haplotype proportion may indicate how the actual marker sequence haplotype is a 100-fold more present than the haplotype deriving from these artifacts.
 A ratio deviation cutoff provides a treshold (e.g. the default is 25) to ensure SyFi doesn't provide a copy number of 100, but instead removes the rare (technical error-derived) haplotype and recalculates the proportion to a biological more meaningful amount.

+### --minScoreFraction (Salmon pseudoaligment sequence identity threshold)

+Salmon implements a minimum sequence identity threshold of 0.65 as default for pseudoalignment of reads to the index.
+Since the SyFi-generated fingerprints may vary on only a few nucleotides difference, we increased the default to 0.95.
+This increase led to greater accuracy in identifying and quantifying SynCom isolates (see manuscript Figure S5).
+Increasing this parameter even further in SyFi may lead to an enhanced distinction of SynCom isolates that have near-identical fingerprints, though the number of pseudoaligned reads may decrease (see manuscript Figure S6) and therewith the number of identified SynCom isolates.
+Decreasing the parameter may lead to more pseudoaligned reads, though the accuracy in identifying SynCom isolates may decrease (see manuscript Figure S5).

 ### Potential situations

 When running SyFi you might encounter different situations for your strains: